prudhvi1709/querybot-prudhvi/README.md

 ## FAQ

 **Q: What data formats are supported?**
-A: The application supports CSV, Parquet, SQLite, Excel, and MySQL formats.
+A: The application supports CSV, Parquet, SQLite, Excel, and MySQL formats, with direct DuckDB integration and S3 storage support.

 **Q: How do I report an issue?**
 A: Please use the [Issue Tracker](https://github.com/gramener/querybot/issues) to report any issues you encounter.

+**Q: Can I customize the AI's behavior?**
+A: Yes, you can edit the system prompt to customize how the AI interprets and processes your queries.

+**Q: Does QueryBot support cloud storage?**
+A: Yes, QueryBot supports accessing files directly from S3 buckets.

+**Q: How does QueryBot handle different date formats?**
+A: QueryBot includes enhanced date format handling that can automatically recognize and process various date formats in your data.